Manojkannan0803/Path-planner/Python_ROS2_AD/PRODUCTION_SUMMARY.md

 1. ✅ **Complete motion primitive loading** from MATLAB system
 2. ✅ **Full collision detection** for articulated vehicles
 3. ✅ **Enhanced cost calculations** with zone penalties
-4. ✅ **Production-ready integration** with TwinSim architecture
+4. ✅ **Production-ready integration** with XX (work) architecture
 5. ✅ **100% test validation** confirming MATLAB compatibility

-The enhanced A* plugin is now **production-ready** and maintains full compatibility with the original MATLAB CATALYST system while providing the benefits of Python/ROS2 integration and the TwinSim layered architecture.
+The enhanced A* plugin is now **production-ready** and maintains full compatibility with the original MATLAB CATALYST system while providing the benefits of Python/ROS2 integration and the XX (work) layered architecture.

 **Ready for deployment in the CATALYST obstacle avoidance system!** 🚀